-Suppose, for instance, that $\mathbb{Z''}= \{-3,-2,-1,1,2,3\} \subseteq \mathbb{Z}$ is given and numbers are associated to propositions as: $i(A)=1$, $i(E)=2$, $i(O)=-1$ and $i(I)=-2$.
-Thus, distinctive objects have the following association: $i(U)=3$ and $i(Y)=-3$, if we consider this particular line segment $[-3, 3]$.
+Suppose, for instance, that $\mathbb{Z''}= \{-3,-2,-1,1,2,3\} \subseteq \mathbb{Z}$ is given and numbers are associated to propositions: $i(A)=1$, $i(E)=2$, $i(O)=-1$ and $i(I)=-2$.
+Thus, distinct objects have the following association: $i(U)=3$ and $i(Y)=-3$, if we consider this particular line segment $[-3, 3]$.
 Hence, these statements are obviously in the opposition of contradiction.
-In this sense, clause (1) above, i.e., contradiction, holds for (U) and (Y):\footnote{Moretti (see \cite{moretti2}) remarked that the opposition of contradiction can be characterized by one dimension lines.
-It is a conjecture of this work that the whole of \emph{n}-opposition theory can be reduced to the construction proposed here or some of its possible variations.}
+In this sense, clause (1) above, i.e., contradiction, holds for (U) and (Y):\footnote{Moretti (see \cite{moretti2}) remarked that the opposition of contradiction can be characterized, no matter which dimension is considered, as a certain kind of symmetry.
+It is a conjecture of this work that the whole of \emph{n}-opposition theory can be reduced to variations of the constructions presented in this paper.}

 \\

 But not all clauses from 1-4 are valid.
 The reason for this is that Blanch\'e's hexagon contains some unexpected connections between propositions (Y)-(A)-(E) (they are contraries and then clause 2 fails):